gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 The Application Modeler extension allows you to visualize and change the pages structure of SAP Fiori elements applications (Page Map), and to configure individual pages via manifest settings and UI flexibility changes (Page Editor).

-Since version 1.4.1, the Page Editor also allows adding and maintaining common annotation-based UI elements, such as object page sections, fields, columns and their properties for OData V4 based applications (experimental).
+Since version 1.4.1, the Page Editor also allows adding and maintaining common annotation-based UI elements, such as object page sections, fields, columns and their properties for OData V4 based applications.

 ## Migration